 A diverse range of events, including artist talks, workshops and free activities, will take place throughout the six-week Season.

-SCAPE’s Re:ACTIVATE Public Art Development Workshop and Exhibition was launched in 2012 and is open again to emerging artists this year.
-The Season 2018 will also offer an open call to all aspiring artists (under 18 years old) to have their concept artworks realised and displayed in Hagley Park.
+SCAPE’s Re:ACTIVATE Public Art Development Workshop and Exhibition was launched in 2012.
+The Season 2019 will offer an open call to all aspiring artists (under 18 years old) to have their concept artworks realised and displayed in Hagley Park.